Govt's RM250m lawsuit against NFCorp, 10 others resumes on Nov 8 after request for delay denied

 main news image

-KUALA LUMPUR (Oct 27): The Government’s RM250 million lawsuit against National Feedlot Corp Sdn Bhd (NFCorp), its chairman Datuk Seri Dr Mohamad Salleh Ismail and nine others will resume on Nov 7, as the parties have failed to reach an out-of-court settlement.
+KUALA LUMPUR (Nov 7): The Government’s RM250 million lawsuit against National Feedlot Corp Sdn Bhd (NFCorp), its chairman Datuk Seri Dr Mohamad Salleh Ismail and nine others was ordered to resume on Tuesday (Nov 8) after a request for adjournment pending a settlement by both parties was denied.

 Salleh and nine others are accused of misappropriating RM118 million from a RM250 million loan granted to NFCorp by the Government in December 2007 to set up and operate a national feedlot centre in Gemas, Negeri Sembilan.